Trewern: Attractions & amenities

 Trewern Hall is a half-timbered house in the village dating from the late 16th century.
 It is Grade II* listed.

+Sports

+In football, Trewern has been represented by Trewern United F.C. since they reformed in 2016.

 Governance

 Trewern has a community council representing the views of the community and has ten community councillors.

 The Trewern ward elects a county councillor to Powys County Council.
-Since 1995 it had been represented by an Independent councillor.
+From 1995 it was represented by an Independent councillor, and by a Conservative since 2017.